loynin/Behavioral-Cloning/writeup_template.md

-#**Behavioral Cloning**
+# **Behavioral Cloning**

+I learn to drive from my brother who has the best record of good driver.
+The way he drive is smooth, stable, and very careful to what the degree that he never has any acident in his driving record.

+While he teach me to drive, I inherit this behavoir and I am also never have any acident or ticket with bad driving behavoir.

-##Writeup Template
+## Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.
+### You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

 ---